 Low estrogen can cause your period to become irregular or stop altogether.
 You may also have symptoms including hot flashes.
 Treatment may depend on the underlying cause.

-• is responsible for the sexual development of girls when they reach puberty
+• responsible for the sexual development of girls when they reach puberty

-• controls the growth of the uterine lining during the menstrual cycle and at the beginning of a pregnancy
+• involved in controlling the growth of the uterine lining during the menstrual cycle and at the beginning of a pregnancy

-• causes breast changes in teenagers and women who are pregnant
+• involved in causing breast changes in teenagers and women who are pregnant

-• regulates food intake, body weight, glucose metabolism, and insulin sensitivity
+• involved in regulating food intake, body weight, glucose metabolism, and insulin sensitivity

-Girls who haven’t reached puberty and women approaching menopause are most likely to experience low estrogen.
+Girls who have not reached puberty and women approaching menopause are most likely to experience low estrogen.
 Still, women of all ages can develop low estrogen.

 Common symptoms of low estrogen include:

 You may also find that your bones fracture or break more easily.
 This may be due to a decrease in bone density.
-Estrogen works in conjunction with calcium, vitamin D, and other minerals to keep bones strong.
+Estrogen works along with calcium, vitamin D, and other minerals to keep your bones strong.
 If your estrogen levels are low, you may experience decreased bone density.

-If left untreated, low estrogen can lead to infertility in women.
+If left untreated, low estrogen may have links to infertility in women.

-Estrogen is primarily produced in the ovaries.
-Anything that affects the ovaries will end up affecting estrogen production.
+Ovaries primarily produce estrogen.
+Anything that affects the ovaries will affect estrogen production.

 Young women may experience low levels of estrogen due to: